Appdynamics/apache-monitoring-extension/README.md

 #### Load balancing metrics

-In addition to the above specified metrics, this extension can also show metrics from mod_jk status.
-To do this we have to configure mod_jk in the apache HTTP server.
+This extension can also show the load balancing metrics from mod_jk status.
+In order to do this, please configure mod_jk in the apache HTTP server.
-More info on mod_jk at http://tomcat.apache.org/connectors-doc/
+More info on mod_jk is available [here](http://tomcat.apache.org/connectors-doc/)

+Following are the sample configuration files that need to be setup for mod_jk metrics.
+Please check this [link](http://tomcat.apache.org/connectors-doc/common_howto/quick.html) for more details.

 ### httpd.conf
    ~~~